Phrancis/Stack-Exchange-Utilities/Code Review Copy-Paste.md

 This version is intended more so for questions of the nature _"I need to do X, can you help writing the code?"_

-> We do not provide code-writing servicces here.
+> We do not provide code-writing services here.
 We recommend that you search online tutorials and examples in order for you to learn how to write your own code.
 See [What topics can I ask about?](https://codereview.stackexchange.com/help/on-topic) for reference.
 Once you have written working code, you're welcome to ask a new question here and we can then help you improve it!

 ```
-We do not provide code-writing servicces here.
+We do not provide code-writing services here.
 We recommend that you search online tutorials and examples in order for you to learn how to write your own code.
 See [What topics can I ask about?](https://codereview.stackexchange.com/help/on-topic) for reference.
 Once you have written working code, you're welcome to ask a new question here and we can then help you improve it!
 ```

 ### Pseudo / Example / Stub Code